cristianlepore/Self-Sovereign-Identity/README.md

 Since 2016, a new approach to identity management has gained traction, emphasizing principles that include individual interactions, their representation in the world, and how others perceive their identity.
 This paradigm, known as Self-Sovereign Identity (SSI), serves as a blueprint for the next generation of digital identity systems.

+## Research questions

-However, despite nearly a decade of experimentation with the SSI concept and related technologies, its definition remains elusive.
+Despite nearly a decade of experimentation with the SSI concept and related technologies, its definition remains elusive.
 The lack of a clear definition has led to misunderstandings about SSI's role within existing identity models and opened the door to speculation.
 This work seeks to clarify the qualities of identity management systems and to distinguish between effective and flawed implementations of Self-Sovereign Identity systems.
 For this purpose, we aim to extend the contribution of a model for assessing the adherence of e-Identity solutions to Self-Sovereign Identity (SSI), previously introduced in [^lepore], by addressing the following research questions:

 *1. RQ1: What are the principles of Self-Sovereign Identity?*

 *2. RQ2: Can we use these principles to assess any SSI system?*

 [Section 1](definition/Definition.md) proposes a definition of Self-Sovereign Identity and addresses RQ1, while [Section 2](model/Model.md) leverages this definition to propose a model for assessing e-identity solutions.
 Finally, [Section 3](testing/Testing.md) delves into a testing stage where the model is tested against existing solutions in the field of identity.

-## Related works

-With respect to RQ1, this work is inspired by past exercises that define SSI principles[^allen][^ferdous][^toip][^toth].
-However, we depart from previous contributions because the scope of our analysis is instrumental in developing a model to assess identity solutions based on the promise of user control over information.
-While this is not the first contribution aimed at assessing the quality of identity systems, other SSI-based assessments have either failed to describe their methodology[^pava], lacked extensive precision in their analysis[^bokkem], or did not explain how they derived the criteria for system analysis[^omar].
-We make it clear that our list of principles is consistent with past exercises from the literature.
-Furthermore, the exercise we conducted is fully replicable, as we employed an objective method to select properties and categorize them.
-Additionally, a survey was conducted among experts participating in the ARES conference 2024 to refine our results.

-On the other hand, concerning RQ2, we explored diffrent ways to lift answers for our research questions by looking at three examples in the field of 1) open source projects, 2) food ranking and 3) index of quality of life.

-*Empirical studies on FOSS evaluation.*
-Several empirical studies have examined the evolution of Free and Open Source Software (FOSS), providing valuable insights into their growth patterns and development dynamics.
-The work in[^foss] defines general criteria and then solicits these criteria to forge specific ways to evaluate each project.
-OpenMRS provides a good example for evaluating each criterion for projects on GitHub.
-Projects on other forges will require different approaches to evaluate many of the criteria.
-Similarly, the Project Evaluation Rubric uses a score-based system to the same criteria to evaluate Free and open source projects.[^foss_rubric] In a similar way, the[^evaluation_activity] walks through of an evaluation of the Mifos project defining mission critical criteria (primary) and secondary criteria for evaluation, in order to for a project to be considered suitable for student participation.

-The Onion model provides a structured view of the FOSS development community, emphasizing the roles and interactions within the community.[^onion] The evaluation of Free and Open Source Software (FOSS) using the Onion model provides a comprehensive understanding of the community-driven development process.
-The blog on[^foss_project] describes methods to evaluate the contribution of developers on free and open code.

-Quantitative evaluation is proposed in OpenBRR (Open Business Readiness Rating) as an evaluation method proposed with the goal to provide an objective manner to assess community-driven projects, offering a way to measure the readiness of a project to be deployed in a business environment.
-The OpenBRR involves a multi-step evaluation process, that can be adjusted by the evaluator to adapt the assessment to the specific needs of the organization that wants to deploy the software under study. it is based on gathering metrics and factual data on ten categories.
-For each category, a set of criteria and metrics are proposed.
-These inputs are then weighted and each of the above introduced categories are given a rating that ranges from 1 to 5.
-Then, depending on the final usage the software will be given, adopters may weight these categories, obtaining an overall rating of the project.
-Hence, not all categories are weighted equally, and for some scenarios a category may not be considered at all for the final rating (in that case, its weight factor would be 0%).
-The first step in the process is to select and weigh the criteria to be use in the evaluation process.
-In the following step, each criteria is evaluated on its own.
-In order to obtain a total score for the functionality criteria, the total weights of the standard functionality items is summed up in W. Then the score for the assessed tool is obtained by adding all the scores, both from the standard and extended functionality, as T. Depending on the completeness of T related to W (in percentage), a final rating score is provided, using the cutoff values.

 ## Paper structure